BicycleTips/bicycletips.github.io/_posts/2021-10-28-unbound-gravel-2022-details.md

 For the past two years ('19 and '21) the Unbound route has gone to the North, for '22 it will be back to the South side of Emporia.

 ## Camps are back
 They're bringing the Spring Camps back, if you've got the time and funds, they are a great option for getting into the event, as well as getting training in.
+Registration opens soon!

 More coming soon!